How the Wirecard scandal happened: Case study

 Since equity analysts rarely look at working capital and accruals, and are always impressed by expansion plans, these traces are rarely negative for the stock price.

-Wirecard’s formidable defences meant that attacks by short-sellers and the FT over the years were never conclusive.
+Wirecard’s formidable defenses meant that attacks by short-sellers and the FT over the years were never conclusive.
 Most relied on close scrutiny of Wirecard’s offshore affiliates, entities operating at arm’s length to the business.

 These attacks demonstrated that the activities of these affiliates did not tally with Wirecard’s reported numbers.
 They also revealed that Wirecard appeared to be overpaying for international affiliates.